IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 log-mellanox-event
 ^^^^^^^^^^^^^^^^^^

+:alias: log-mellanox-event
+:shards: 5
+:replication: 1

-The mellanox event log is a superset of the `syslog`_ index, an artifact of the event log being transmitted through syslog.
+The mellanox event log is a superset of the `log-syslog`_ index, an artifact of the event log being transmitted through syslog.
 In the CAST Big Data Pipeline this log will be ingested and parsed by the Logstash service then transmitted to the Elasticsearch index.